telestoworld/treasury-frontend/README.md

 # [Telesto Frontend](https://app.wonderland.money/)
-This is the front-end repo for Wonderland.
+This is the front-end repo for Telesto.

 ##  🔧 Setting up Local Development